Record Debt Levels Globally

 To conclude the first quarter of 2018, the Institute of International Finance (IIF) published another alarming print on the growing record levels of global debt building (now over $247 trillion USD in total).

-Of course much of this growing debt pile has been building in emerging markets and espicially in China.
-Growing IOU's and promises to pay don't necessarily mean entities can actually deliver.
+Of course much of this growing debt pile has been building in emerging markets and especially in China.
+Growing IOU's and promises to pay don't necessarily mean debt loading entities can actually deliver promised payments.
+One can expect mass defaults at some point and some varying fashions to come.

 As the world continues to leverage debt and currency payment promises on a limited supply of real underlying wealth and tangible assets, perhaps now more than ever is time for a prudent bullion allocation with physical precious metal products.